bliporbreach/bliporbreach.github.io/_drafts/2021-9-4-Hello-World.md

 ## So what's XDR?

-The term **eXtended Detection and Response (XDR)** is very new.
-It was coined by Nir Zuk of Palo Alto Networks in a keynote speech back in 2018.
+The term **eXtended Detection and Response (XDR)** is relatively new.
+It was coined by Nir Zuk of Palo Alto Networks in a keynote speech back in 2018 [8].
 The easiest way for me to explain this is by describing a hypthetical dialogue between our favorite security experts, Bob and Alice.

 Alice - So what is an XDR?<br>
 Bob - It's like an EDR but it also monitors your network gear and cloud platforms.<br>
 Alice - So it's kind of like a SIEM?<br>
-Bob - Kind of... but SIEM doesn't really focus on endpoints, it doesn't care about running processes or suspicious behavior, it just ingests logs.<br>
+Bob - Kind of... but SIEM doesn't really focus on endpoints, it doesn't care about running processes or suspicious behavior, it just ingests event logs, syslog, etc.<br>
 Alice - Depends on the SIEM though...
-For example Splunk, Elastic, and AlienVault have endpoint agents that ingest event logs, syslog, process info, network traffic, and file integrity data, either using built-in modules or by leveraging things like Sysmon, Auditd, osquery, etc.<br>
+These days most of the modern ones like Splunk, Elastic, and AlienVault have endpoint agent that ingest event logs, syslog, process info, network traffic, and file integrity data, either using built-in modules or by leveraging things like Sysmon, Auditd, osquery, etc.<br>
 Bob - True, but they don't have the endpoint protection (EPP) component, so it's all detection only.
 With XDR, it's detection AND prevention.<br>
-Alice - Yeah but I've heard SIEM vendors are ramping up on that area too... so it's just a matter of time...<br>
+Alice - Yeah but SIEM products have evolved in that area too... so it's just a matter of time...<br>
-Bob - Yeah, but also SIEM is better suited for compliance, not detection and response; whereas XDR is better at detecting suspcious activity using ML rules...<br>
+Bob - True, but also SIEM is better suited for compliance, not detection and response; whereas XDR is better at detecting suspcious activity using ML rules...<br>
-Alice - That's really not the case anymore though, most modern SIEM tools have an extensive library of static detection rules and ML jobs these days.<br>
+Alice - That's really not the case anymore.
+Most modern SIEM tools have an extensive library of static detection rules and ML jobs these days.<br>
 Bob - But they're mostly on-prem, XDR is a SaaS service.<br>
 Alice - AlienVault is SaaS, then there's Splunk Cloud and Elastic Cloud, QRadar has a cloud offering too.<br>
 Bob - ...<br>